ttwag/EEC260-Random_Signal_and_Processes/Class Notes/Chapter2_RandomVariable.md

 Therefore,
 $$(6)\lim_{n \to \infty} Binomial(x;n,p) = \frac{\lambda^{x}e^{-\lambda}}{x!}$$

+The poisson random variable is used when you have a large n and you know the average rate and that the average rate remains constant no matter how big n becomes.

 ### Geometric Random Variable
 Denoted by Geometric($p$), $0 < p < 1$, is a discrete random variable which counts the number of trials required for the first success in independent trials, where the probability of each success is $p$.
 It assumes the values $1, 2, 3,...$ with the PMF given by $p_X(k) = (1 - p)^{k-1}p$.